NORTHERN CALIFORNIA BASEBALL

 "But I must think, he thought.
 Because it is all I have left.
 That and baseball."

-"It's been stated before that the most difficult task in all of sport is to strike a round hardball squarely and with authority using a rounded club, especially when the ball is traveling 90-plus miles per hour, all-the-while dipping, sinking, cutting or sailing; not to mention trying to hit a curveball, slider, splitter, spitter, knuckler, change-up, forkball, screwball or God only knows what else, and if that weren't enough, there's the fear factor, conscious or subconscious, of the brush-back, high-and-tight-one, or even the bean ball, whether intentional or not, that can bruise, brake a bone, or even kill you.
-Ah yes, baseball, the non-contact sport -- good for the soul but tough on the body"
+"It's been stated before that the most difficult task in all of sport is to strike a round hardball squarely and with authority using a rounded club, especially when the ball is traveling 90-plus miles per hour, all-the-while dipping, sinking, cutting or sailing; not to mention trying to hit a curveball, slider, splitter, spitter, knuckler, change-up, forkball, screwball or God only knows what else, and if that weren't enough, there's the fear factor, conscious or subconscious, of the brush-back, high-and-tight-one, or the dreaded beanball, whether intentional or not, that can bruise, break a bone, or even kill you.
+Ah yes, baseball, the non-contact sport -- good for the soul but tough on the body" -- The Existential Ballplayer.

 Douglas Tilden, hailed as the Michelangelo of the West, was born in Chico, California in 1860.
 Scarlet Fever left him a deaf mute at age five.
 Two years later he entered the California School for the Deaf in Berkeley, California and later attended UC Berkeley before leaving for Paris, France to study art.
 In 1889, while in France, Tilden created "The National Game", or "The Base Ball Player", recognized as the single most famous and classic baseball figure art piece of all time.
 The life-size plaster sculpture of a baseball pitcher toured art exhibitions in New York and San Francisco before William E. Brown of the Southern Pacific Railroad bought the statue and donated it to the city of San Francisco provided it be showcased at Golden Gate Park where it still stands today across from the Garfield Monument near the Conservatory of Flowers.